JstnMcBrd/delphi-ai/README.md

 ## Usage

-> Note: If the Delphi API returns a non-200 response, an error will be thrown.
+> Note: If the API returns a non-200 response, an error will be thrown.
 > None of the examples below include error handling, but don't forget it!

 ### ES Modules